somhi/jtframe/doc/macros.md

 The core's game module that connects to the target top module is set by GAMETOP.
 If undefined, it will default to $CORENAME_game (or $CORENAME_game_sdram when cfg/mem.yaml exists). $CORENAME is used in lower case for the GAMETOP.

+A macro for the core folder name in capitals is always defined and can be used in `ifdef` statements when a file is common to several cores.

 Macro         |  Usage                  | Default Value
 --------------|-------------------------|------------------
 CORENAME      | Core name               | Core's folder name